Terry Milewski

 Terry Milewski (born 1949) is a Canadian journalist, who was the senior correspondent for CBC News until his retirement in 2016.

 Milewski has reported in television, radio, and print media, from many places around the world.
 Assignments have included Ottawa, Calgary, Jerusalem, Europe, the Middle East, South America and the United States.
 He emigrated to Canada from the United Kingdom.

 Early life

 Milewski's parents immigrated to the United Kingdom before he was born.
 His father was a Polish medical student who fled Warsaw to serve with the 7th Armoured Division in North Africa.
 He completed his training in Edinburgh, where he met Milewski's mother, who was the daughter of an Egyptian doctor and a Scottish mother.
 She grew up in an upper-class family in Alexandria and attended boarding school in Scotland as a child.
 She was disowned for marrying a non-Muslim.

 Milewski was educated at Shrewsbury School, where he won the school's upriver swim.
-He dropped out of the University of Oxford after a six-month illness and later left Keele University after he was caught sunbathing in the nude.
+He left the University of Oxford after illness without completing a degree, and later dropped out of Keele University.